scopetools/cudadecon/README.txt

-* I needed to change libtiff a little bit to deal with custom tiff tags.  please SVN checkout into c:\libtiff from : https://subversion.int.janelia.org/betziglab/tool_codes/libtiff/trunk/libtiff
+* I needed to change libtiff a little bit to deal with custom tiff tags.  please SVN checkout into c:\libtiff from : https://subversion.int.janelia.org/betziglab/tool_codes/libtiff/trunk/libtiff (Now it's git clone from dmilkie/libtiff_for_cudaDecon

 * in the revisions you will see the changes that I made.
-If upgrading to new libtiff version, I would recommend : 1. checkout latest SVN version.
-Unzip the latest libtiff download, and overwrite c:\libtiff.
+If upgrading to new libtiff version, I would recommend : 1. checkout/clone latest version.
+Unzip the latest libtiff version online and overwrite c:\libtiff.
 Look at the svn entry for the changes I made (i.e. rev 60), and right click each of the files in rev 60 and "compare with working copy" to merge the additions I made in the left file with the right file.
 Then build.

 * I think this is old.  :